victorhausen/victorhausen/README.md

 - I'm currently working on Data Science Projects related to Political Science, I enjoy working mainly with textual and geospatial data.
 - I'm currently looking for a job.
 - I'm currently I'm using Python, R and SQL on a Daily Basis.
-- I also have a photo with Maddog:[Victor and Maddog at Hopp and Roll - Curitiba, 2019.](https://i.imgur.com/rzM2nz2.jpg)
+- I also have a photo with [Maddog](https://i.imgur.com/rzM2nz2.jpg).
+You can't get any cooler than that.